Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Introduction

-Dynamic model reduction has been studied extensively in the past. ``Coherency'' is the most common concept adopted in identifying groups of dynamic devices such as generators for model reduction purposes.
-Coherency can be determined by using a linearized model around an operating point \cite{sastry_coherency_1981, rogers_power_2000} or by analyzing offline simulated dynamics \cite{rudnick_power-system_1981}.
-Either way it is not able to capture real-time operating conditions, which renders the reduced model useless for real-time analysis.
+Dynamic model reduction has been studied extensively. \emph{Coherency} is the most common concept adopted to identify groups of dynamic devices, e.g., generators, for model reduction purposes.
+Specifically, a group of generators, $G = \{g_1, \ldots, g_m\}$, is \emph{coherent} if their difference in voltage angles is constant over time, i.e., there exists a $c \in \R$ such that $\delta_{g_i}(t) - \delta_{g_j}(t)=c$ for all $t \geq 0$ and $g_i, g_j \in G$.
+Coherency can be determined using a linearized model around an operating point \cite{rogers_power_2000, sastry_coherency_1981} or by analyzing offline simulated dynamics \cite{rudnick_power-system_1981}.
+Either way, it is not capable of capturing real-time operating conditions, which renders the reduced model useless for timely analysis.

-Recent developments and deployment of phasor technologies present an opportunity to perform dynamic model reduction in real time, because high-speed phasor measurement captures the majority of power system dynamics that are of high interest for power system operation and planning purposes.
-Ref \cite{wang_measurement-based_2012} proposed a Singular Value Decomposition (SVD)-based method that can be used for real-time dynamic model reduction.
-Such a method also preserves a certain level of non-linearity in the reduced model.
+Coherency is inherently a clustering-based reduced order model (ROM) method --- as are the majority of the methods discussed in this paper.
+However, it is important to point out that there are many other types of ROM methods.
+Subspace projection methods, which find a simpler subspace of the full model with certain approximation guarantees, are very common.
+Proper Orthogonal Decompositions (PODs) \cite{Pinnau2008} and Krylov subspace methods \cite{Bai20029} are two examples of subspace projections.
+One method discussed in this paper, Singular Value Decomposition (SVD), is also an example of a subspace method.
+Beyond clustering and subspace methods, there are also linearization techniques that are used to reduce variable space of the dynamic power equations directly \cite{Freund1999}.

-Following this line of research, this research team continues the development of real-time dynamic model reduction techniques using clustering methods and compares the performance with the SVD-based approach.
+Recent developments and deployment of phasor technologies present an opportunity to perform dynamic model reduction in real time because high-speed phasor measurements capture the majority of the power system dynamics necessary for power system operation and planning purposes.
+Ref. \cite{wang_measurement-based_2012} proposes an SVD-based method that can be used for real-time dynamic model reduction.
+This method also preserves a certain level of non-linearity in the reduced model.
+Following this line of research, our team continues developing real-time dynamic model reduction techniques using graph clustering methods and compares the accuracy of reduced models with the SVD-based approach, as well as traditional $k$-means clustering.